Slack: what is it and how it works?

-Firstly, when you become Lyrics Curators you'd receive an invitation to join our Team on Slack.
+Firstly, when you become Lyrics Curators you'll receive an invitation to join our Team on Slack.

-Check your personal inbox and accept the invite via the email received, then enter a username and password, and you're good to go.
+Check your personal inbox and accept the invitation via the email you've received, then enter a username and password, and you're good to go.

 Underneath the name of your Slack Team and your own username, you’ll see a section called Channels in the sidebar.
 Channels are chat rooms (public or private).
 If a channel is public, everyone in your team can join, but if it is private, only select people can join.
 And finally, if you click the Channels section name, you’ll see a new window that lets you browse and sort all channels.